IETF discussion lists are for ongoing conversations, the scope of which range from very broad to focused on a particular Working Group.

 Information on how to subscribe to the meeting attendee mailing list for the current meeting can be found on the Meeting Email Lists page.
 Attendees are also given the opportunity to subscribe to this mailing list when they register for the meeting.

-Please note that messages to the Secretariat regarding meeting issues that require the involvement of the Secretariat or IAD - IETF Administrative Director should be sent to email@example.com for quick resolution.
+Please note that messages to the Secretariat regarding meeting issues that require the involvement of the Secretariat should be sent to email@example.com for quick resolution.

 NOTE: The IETF discussion list is performing spam control according to the guidelines given in the IESG guidelines on spam control.
-If you have problems posting to the list, then please send a message to the IETF Technical Support Team.
+If you have problems posting to the list, then please contact the IETF Technical Support Team.